opencog/atomspace/opencog/persist/sql/README.md

    autovacuum = on
    track_counts = on
 ```
-A large value for `wal_buffers` is needed because much of the database
+The large value for `wal_buffers` might not be needed.
-traffic consists of updates.
-Enabling vacuum is very important, for
+Enabling vacuum is very important, for the same reason; performance
-the same reason; performance degrades substantially (by factors of
+degrades substantially (by factors of 3x-10x) without regular vacuuming.
-3x-10x) without regular vacuuming.
-(Newer versions of Postgres vacuum
+(Current versions of Postgres vacuum automatically.
-automatically.
 YMMV.)

 Restarting the server might lead to errors stating that max shared mem
 usage has been exceeded.
 This can be fixed by telling the kernel to use